hybchow/gems/README.md

 **Feature and algorithm comparison**

-Seven different machine learning algorithms were compared, each with 33 different feature extraction methodologies, which provided a total of $ 7 \times 33 = 231$ combinations.
-Deep learning classification with ResNet-18 and ResNet-50 was also investigated.
+Seven different machine-learning algorithms (Logistic Regression, Linear Discriminant Analysis, K-Nearest Neighbour, Decision Tree, Random Forest, Naïve Bayes and Support Vector Machine) were compared, each with 33 different feature extraction methodologies (including colour histograms, local binary pattern, Haralick texture and grey-level co-occurrence matrix properties), which provided a total of $ 7 \times 33 = 231$ combinations.
+Deep-learning classification (transfer learning) with ResNet-18 and ResNet-50 was also investigated.
 With the exception of transfer learning, the scripts were executed on a MacBook Pro equipped with a 2.3 GHz Intel Core i5 processor.
 Transfer learning was implemented on a virtual NVIDIA Tesla K80 Graphics Processing Unit (GPU) with two workers in Google Colaboratory.

 * *[KMeans-CIELAB.ipynb](./KMeans-CIELAB.ipynb)* includes the extraction of CIELAB colour of the non-background K-means cluster centre.
 * *[KMeans-HSV.ipynb](./KMeans-HSV.ipynb)* includes the extraction of HSV colour of the non-background K-means cluster centre.